Death to America: History

 Many anti-Iranian government protesters, both within Iran and abroad, used similar phrases to demonstrate against the theocratic government.
-Slogans such as "Death to Khamenei", "Death to the Dictator" and "Death to Islamic Republic" have been chanted in those occasions, the latest being the Mahsa Amini protests, which began in September 2022.
+Slogans such as "Death to Khamenei", "Death to the Dictator" and "Death to the Islamic Republic" have been chanted in those occasions, the latest being the Mahsa Amini protests, which began in September 2022.
 Protesters also refused to trample over giant U.S. and Israeli flags that had been painted on the ground of the universities, which was praised by then-President Trump in 2020.
-At the funeral of Qasem Soleimani, the chant "Death to America" could be heard from many mourners across Baghdad, Islamabad, Karachi and many other cities.
+At the funeral of Qasem Soleimani, the chant "Death to America" could be heard from many mourners across Baghdad, Islamabad, Karachi, and many other cities.

-At the 2024 Quds Day rally in Dearborn, Michigan, some members of the crowd chanted "death to America" in response to anti-America rhetoric by one of the speakers.
-The rally organizers later said the chants were "wrongful" and "a mistake", and Dearborn mayor Abdullah Hammoud said the chants were "unacceptable and contrary to the heart of this city."
+At the 2024 Quds Day rally in Dearborn, Michigan, some members of the crowd chanted "Death to America" in response to anti-America rhetoric by one of the speakers.
+The rally organizers later said the chants were "wrongful" and "a mistake", and Dearborn mayor Abdullah Hammoud said the chants were "unacceptable and contrary to the heart of this city".

-Usage in the Arab world
+Use in the Middle East

 The Sarkha of the Houthis in Yemen reads, "Allah is the greatest.
 Death to America.
 Death to Israel.
 A curse upon the Jews.
 Victory to Islam".

-Supporters of Hezbollah, the Shia Islamic militant group based in Lebanon that is closely aligned to Iran, regularly chant "Death to America" in street demonstrations.
-A week before the U.S. invasion of Iraq on 20 March 2003, Hezbollah Secretary General Hassan Nasrallah declared: "In the past, when the Marines were in Beirut, we screamed, 'Death to America!'
-Today, when the region is being filled with hundreds of thousands of American soldiers, 'Death to America!' was, is and will stay our slogan."
-The slogan of the Houthis, a Shia rebel group in Yemen also supported by Iran, is "God is Great, Death to America, Death to Israel, A curse upon the Jews, Victory to Islam".
+Supporters of Hezbollah, the Shia Islamist militant group based in Lebanon that is closely aligned to Iran, regularly chant "Death to America" in street demonstrations.
+A week before the U.S. invasion of Iraq on 20 March 2003, Hezbollah's Secretary-General Hassan Nasrallah declared: In the past, when the Marines were in Beirut, we screamed, "Death to America!"
+Today, when the region is being filled with hundreds of thousands of American soldiers, "Death to America!" was, is and will stay our slogan.The slogan of the Houthis, a Shia Islamist rebel group in Yemen also supported by Iran, is: "God is Great, Death to America, Death to Israel, A curse upon the Jews, Victory to Islam".